-- 1. When power is applied to the oxygen sensor, it takes up to three minutes for the sensor to polarize and come to a stable reading.
-This implies that when a CTD is turned on, it must be held at the surface for a least three minutes before a cast is started to ensure accurate oxygen readings. - 2.
+- 1. When power is applied to the oxygen sensor, it takes up to 3 minutes for the sensor to polarize and come to a stable reading.
+This implies that when a CTD is turned on, it must be held at the surface for at least 3 minutes before a cast is started to ensure accurate oxygen readings. - 2.
 The oxygen sensor consumes the oxygen in the water near the sensor membrane.
 If there is not an adequate flow of new water past the membrane, the sensor will give a reading that is lower than the true oxygen concentration.
 This requires that the sensor be moving through the water or that water be pumped past the sensor. - 3.
 Temperature differences between the water and the oxygen sensor can lead to errors in the oxygen measurement.
 When profiling through areas of high temperature gradients, this error can be substantial.
 Because of its different construction, the Beckman sensor element is more susceptible to this error source than is the YSI sensor.
-Aligning the oxygen data in time with ALIGN CTD can minimize this problem and also correct for the water transit time in the plumbing on pumped systems and for the relatively slow response time of oxygen sensors in comparison to other CTD sensors.
+Aligning the oxygen data in time with the Align CTD module in SBE Data Processing can minimize this problem and also correct for the water transit time in the plumbing on pumped systems and for the relatively slow response time of oxygen sensors in comparison to other CTD sensors.